sebnozzi/minimicro-filenav/README.md

 # Installation

-This tool can be used as a stand-alone, but it really shines when imported as a module on system startup.
-That way it is always "present" and can be invoked with some short alias, without interfering with the loaded program.
+This tool can be used as a stand-alone program, but it really shines when imported as a module on system startup.
+That way it is always "present" and can be invoked  without replacing a loaded program.

-In order to do so the file `filenav.ms` has to be put somewhere where it can be imported.
+In order to do so the file `filenav.ms` has to be put somewhere where it can be imported as a module.
 Preferably under

 ```
 /usr/lib